Vizitest/vtdocs/Writerside/topics/test-editor/equivalence-class/test-case-table.md

 This is the case even if you generated Test Case automatically.

-## Test Case metadata
+## Test Case name, description and link.
-You can change the test case title (Positive N to anything else) by clicking the label.
+You can change the test case title from the default format **Test Case N** to anything else by clicking the label and entering new text.
 You do not need to do this unless you want specific labelling in your test runner output or the test code comments.

 <img src="test-case-table-extra.png" alt="test case table extra info" width="900"/>